kubernetes/minikube/site/content/en/docs/start/_index.md

 minikube tunnel
 ```

-Find the external IP assigned to your LoadBalancer app:
+It may take a second, but your LoadBalancer app will soon have an external IP associated to it:

 `kubectl get services balanced`

-Access the application using `http://&lt;EXTERNAL-IP&gt;:8081`

-TIP: If you are using macOS, minikube will also forward DNS for you: [http://balanced.default.svc.cluster.local:8081/](http://balanced.default.svc.cluster.local:8081/)
+Tada!
+Your LoadBalancer application is now available at `http://&lt;EXTERNAL-IP&gt;:8080/`

 <h2 class="step"><span class="fa-stack fa-1x"><i class="fa fa-circle fa-stack-2x"></i><strong class="fa-stack-1x text-primary">5</strong></span>Manage your cluster</h2>